-Peter Davis Law is a personal injury law firm in Paterson, New Jersey with many years of experience fighting trucking companies on behalf of wronged clients.
+Peter Davis & Associates is a personal injury law firm in Paterson, New Jersey with many years of experience fighting trucking companies on behalf of wronged clients.
 Should you have difficulty proving fault in a commercial truck accident, you may want to use the following information to help.

 Common Trucking Accidents

 There are many causes for trucking accidents with the most common being driver error, mechanical failure within the truck itself and other conditions such as weather and faulty traffic signals.
 Of these causes, driver error is typically the easiest to diagnose.
 For example, if you are involved in a rear-end accident or left-turn collision, determining fault tends to be an open and shut affair.
 The most common cause of commercial trucking accidents, however, is driver fatigue, which can be tough to establish.

 Equipment and mechanical failure also cause many trucking accidents.
 This can cover everything from a mistake during manufacturing to an actual design error, though most mechanical issues are due to improper use of equipment.
 Examples include defective steering and tires, brake failure, improper trailer attachment and transmission failure.

 Much like in airplanes, many trucks are starting to incorporate devices very similar to the “black box,” which records valuable pieces of information when determining fault.
 This data includes how fast the truck was going, how long the driver has been on the road, brake usage, GPS and inclinometers.